VCTLabs/bruce/trunk/examples/test_decoration.rst

 Also with a viewport to make sure we don't cover the bars.

+(Try scrolling the text to make sure the viewport works)

 Lorem ipsum dolor sit amet.

 Consectetur adipisicing elit.